AnkilP/ankilp.github.io/site/content/posts/poems.md

 Just don’t take away the fence promised

-The best laid plans of mice and men are never blest The rules of paradise can never nice
+The best laid plans of mice and men are never blest The rules of paradise are never nice
 Fences keep the honest people honest
 Just don’t take away the fence promised
 ~~~